 The stakes of keeping a secret have been raised since our days on the playground.
 Now, we not only need to keep secrets, we also need to demonstrate that we know how to keep a secret.
 We used to think of our threats as being all internal to our physical borders - employees, partners, thieves that enter the office.
-In today's world, we must reevaluate that line of thinking and think that anyone with internet access could be a threat because anyone with an internet connection is a potential target to those criminals trolling the internet for vulnerable security systems.
-You do not have to be a big bank to get hacked, you just have to be unprepared.
-The first steps toward security of your NPI is to assess the potential threats and risks, establish a documented plan for security, and then implement that plan.
-Documenting these steps will demonstrate that you know how to keep a secret in a world were simply keeping a secret is not enough.
+In today's world, we must reevaluate that line of thinking and think that anyone with internet access could be a threat because anyone with an internet connection is a potential target to those trolling the internet for vulnerable security systems.
+You do not have to be a big company to get hacked, you just have to be unprepared.